- -€86.75

 ![]() |

-RETURN LINK SERVICE (RLS)The PLB3 Ocean Signal personal distress beacon also incorporates return link service (RLS) technology.
-This means that search and rescue services confirm via the Galileo satellite network that the distress message has been received and the position detected.
-The shipwrecked person is then informed by a flashing blue light on the PLB3 beacon that his distress signal has been confirmed, taken into account and that help is on its way.
-This PLB3 Ocean Signal distress beacon also provides rescuers with visual assistance, producing a white strobe light as well as infrared light.
+RETURN LINK SERVICE (RLS)The PLB3 Ocean Signal personal emergency beacon also incorporates the return link technology or RLS.
+This translates into confirmation via the Galileo satellite network, from the search and rescue services, that the distress message has been received and the position is well detected.
+The man overboard is then warned by a flashing blue light on the PLB3 beacon that its distress signal has been confirmed, taken into account and that help is on its way.
+This PLB3 Ocean Signal distress beacon also provides rescuers with a visual aid by producing a "flashing" light white strobe light as well as infrared light for easier identification.
 This is particularly useful when searching at night or in poor visibility. |

-Warning: only works with an NFC (Near Field Communication) compatible smartphone |
+Please note: only works with an NFC (Near Field Communication) compatible smartphone |

 ![]() |